Trending: CCW Insurance, Best Hearing Protection, Best Pistol Flashlights, Daily Gun Deals NEW!

 If you are searching the web for information 300 RCM you’re gonna see the bulk of the net telling you to just go 300 WSM.

-It’s true that 300 WSM has very similar ballistics to the 300 RCM and the Ruger Compact Magnum round hasn’t caught on like Ruger would have hoped.
+300 WSM indeed has very similar ballistics to the 300 RCM and the Ruger Compact Magnum round hasn’t caught on like Ruger would have hoped.

-If you are considering 300 RCM I think you’ll likely go 300 WSM for a number of reasons the most important being availability.
-I had a hard time even locating a 300 RCM rifle in stock anywhere.
+If you are considering 300 RCM I think you’ll likely go 300 WSM for many reasons the most important being availability.
+I had difficulty locating a 300 RCM rifle in stock anywhere.

 While the 300 RCM round lives to fight another day it doesn’t get much attention.